...

 Introduction to People Management Interviews

-People management interviews are largely scenario-based interactive discussions about various aspects of managing people.
+People management interviews are largely scenario-based, interactive discussions about various aspects of managing people.
 It is vital to remain focused and stay on course while answering these questions.
 Irrelevant and long answers will make the answers boring and will also waste time.
 Remember that there is a time limit for your interview.

-It is important to make the interview conversational and avoid too long answers.
+It is important to make the interview conversational and avoid long, wordy answers.
 This will ensure that the interviewer is engaged and focused throughout the interview.
 Providing concise answers also keeps the conversation flowing and allows the interviewer to ask follow-up questions.
 Since the interviewer has to collect signals around many areas to make an accurate assessment, short and precise answers benefit both the interviewer and the candidate.

 The goal of the interview